jhpce-jhu/jhpce_mkdocs/docs/access/access-overview.md

 - Windows users need to use a program like MobaXterm (highly recommended) or [Cygwin](https://en.wikipedia.org/wiki/Cygwin).
 We have a page describing installing and using [MobaXterm](mobaxterm.md).
 - Linux laptop or desktop users are already using X as their windowing system.

-For more information, see our [X11](x11.md) document.
+For more information, see [our X11 document](x11.md).

 ## Multi-factor authentication (MFA)
-There are two basic factors required to log into a computer, whether your laptop or a remote UNIX cluster login node -- your username and a password.
-JHPCE requires the use of an additional factor, either a [one-time password](ssh.md#one-time-passwords) (OTP) six digit code, or the use of [SSH key pairs](ssh.md#ssh-keys).
+There are two basic "factors" required to log into a computer, whether your laptop or a remote UNIX cluster login node -- your username and a password. {==JHPCE requires the use of an additional factor==}, either a [one-time password](ssh.md#one-time-passwords) (OTP) six digit code, or the use of [SSH key pairs](ssh.md#ssh-keys).

 ### One Time Passwords
 When you SSH into JHPCE, you will be prompted for a “Verification Code:” This is your cue to enter in a one-time password six digit code.